Pod-Pilot/kubeletto-actions/README.md

 ## Publishing

-1. Create a public repository named `actions` under the `kubeletto` organization (or your user account).
+1. Create a public repository named `kubeletto-actions` under the `Pod-Pilot` organization.
 2. Push this code to the repository.
 3. Create a release tagged `v1` so that users can pin to a stable version.